ac952/photo-gallery/design-plan/design-plan.md

 ## 4. Database Query Plan

 [Plan your database queries.
 You may use natural language, pseudocode, or SQL.]
+1. All records
+SQL: SELECT * FROM photos;
+2. Search photo by name
+SQL: "SELECT photo_img FROM photos WHERE photo_name = "waterfall.jpeg";
+3. Search photo by tags
+SQL: "SELECT photo_img FROM tags WHERE photos_id = 1;

 ## 5. Structure and Pseudocode